-Leadership, Robeson argued, "has nothing to do with matters of headline prominence, personal achievement or popularity with the powers-that-be," i.e., a status "white folks can bestow as a favor or take away as punishment."
-He is "concerned, rather, with (Black) leadership in the struggle for (Black)

-STANDING STEADFAST WITH PAUL ROBESON: REFUSING TO CHANGE WITH THE WEATHER rights" and other interests.
-He counts among this leadership not only those "directly in charge of organizations esta-blished for such purposes," but also those in religious, social, political, labor and arts organizations committed to "our common cause."
+Leadership, Robeson argued, nothing to do with matters of headline prominence, personal achievement popularity with the powers-that-be," i.e., a status "white folks can bestow as a favor or take away as punishment."
+He is "concerned, rather, with (Black) leadership in the struggle for (Black) rights" and other interests.
+He counts among this leadership not only those charge "directly in of organizations established for such purposes," but also those in religious, social, political, labor and arts organizations committed to "our common cause."